-Cooperative Disability Investigations Units, SSA's premier fraud investigation and prevention tool, were first established in 1998, with 5 CDI units.
+Cooperative Disability Investigations Units, one of SSA's premier fraud investigation and prevention tools, were first established in 1998, with 5 CDI units.
 By 2010, SSA had expanded to 20 units.
-Despite declining resources, SSA has managed to open 5 more units (including one in Puerto Rico) since 2010.
+Despite declining resources, SSA has managed to open an additional 8 units in four more states and Puerto Rico.

-CDI investigations have saved American taxpayers \$3.6 billion by denying or halting benefits to 30,000 fraudsters.
+CDI investigations have saved American taxpayers \$4.7 billion by denying or halting benefits to 30,000 fraudsters.
 They have sent a powerful message that we have zero tolerance for Social Security fraud.